 Wax

 Yankee Candles uses paraffin wax, which is derived from petroleum.
 Some candles may also contain natural wax blends, including soy wax.
+The choice of wax affects how the candle burns and how fragrance is released.

 Fragrance

 These candles are known for their strong and long-lasting scents, a combination of natural and synthetic fragrance oils.
+Fragrance is added to the melted wax before it hardens.
+The type and amount of fragrance oil play a big role in how much scent is released and how far it travels in a room.

 Wicks